farhat-lab/gentb-site/README-SETUP.md

 Add the following content:
 ```
 # ----------------------------------
-# Redirect requests to the Django app running on flexatone
+# Redirect requests to the Django app running on rc-app-shared01
-# Gunicorn is being used to serve Django on http://flexatone.orchestra:9001
+# Gunicorn is being used to serve Django on http://rc-app-shared01.orchestra:9001
 # -----------------------------------
 RewriteEngine On
 RewriteBase /